WMST 20101 INTRODUCTION TO WOMEN’S STUDIES: TRADITIONS, TRAJECTORIES, TROUBLES 3 Credit Hours

 Grade Mode: Standard Letter

-WMST 30001 FEMINIST THEORY 3 Credit Hours
+WMST 30001 ARENAS FOR FEMINIST THOUGHT: TOUCHY SUBJECTS, UNSETTLED MATTERS AND FEMINIST RESPONSE-ABILITY 3 Credit Hours

 Schedule Type: Lecture